platformsh/symfonyflex-bridge/README.md

 For more details see [here](https://symfony.com/doc/current/components/cache/adapters/redis_adapter.html)

 # Redis session storage
-If a Platform.sh relationship named `redis` or `redis_session` is defined, it will be taken as a the storage engine for symfony session.
-In the case both `redis` and `redis_session` are defined as relationships `redis_session` will take precedence.
+If a Platform.sh relationship named `redissession` is defined, it will be taken as a the storage engine for symfony session.

 For typical use you will need to add a couple of service definitions which looks like this:
 ```yaml